-- One RF output to be connected to the ACU or to an appropriate antenna.
+- One RF output to be connected to the ACU or to an appropriate antenna. - One strain relief lug for the antenna cable.

 The EWU contain four LEDs for each mobile engine and two LEDs for the EWU itself as Status-Display.
 The SIM card reader GSM-Channel can be inserted by SIM cards of different providers (multiple provider mode) at the same time or can be left without SIM card.
 Standard or prepaid SIM cards can be handled by the system at the same time.